 In stark contrast to this motif, is Alfredo de Villa’s 2008 film Nothing Like the Holidays.
 Set in Chicago’s Humboldt Park neighborhood, it centers a close knit Puerto Rican family, which reunites for Christmas after several years apart.
 Celebrating its 10th anniversary, this Latino-led movie highlights family dynamics that aren’t ordinarily shown in holiday-themed productions.

 John Leguizamo plays the older son, Mauricio, and Debra Messing plays his high-powered wife Sarah.
-Both are visiting from out of town, as well as middle child, Jesse (Freddy Rodriguez), an Iraq veteran, and younger daughter Roxanna, (Vanessa Ferlito), an aspiring actress.
+Both are visiting from out of town, as well as middle child, Jesse (Freddy Rodriguez), a veteran, and younger daughter, Roxanna, (Vanessa Ferlito), an aspiring actress.
 Rounding out the cast is the know-it-all cousin (Luis Guzman), and long-time family friend (Jay Hernandez).
 Governing the clan is matriarch Anna (Elizabeth Peña) and patriarch Eduardo Rodriguez (Alfred Molina).

 As the Rodriguez family sits down for their first meal together, yelling and shouting immediately commences.
 But unlike most Anglo holiday films, this is not about holiday misgivings or personal conflicts.
 Messing’s character turns to her husband with a concerned look to ask, “Why is everybody fighting?” to which Leguizamo’s character replies, “They’re not fighting.
 They’re conversating.”